shelld3v/JSshell/README.md

 # JSshell (version 2.9)
 JSshell - a JavaScript reverse shell.
-This is using to exploit XSS remotely, help to find blind XSS, ...
+This is used to exploit XSS remotely, help to find blind XSS, ...

-This tool works for both Unix and Windows operating systems, and it can running on both Python 2 + Python 3.
+This tool works for both Unix and Windows operating systems, and it can run on both Python 2 + Python 3.
 This is a big update of JShell - a tool to get a JavaScript shell with XSS by s0med3v.
-JSshell also doesn't require Netcat (different from other javascript shells).
+JSshell also doesn't require Netcat (different from JShell).

 ### New in JSshell version 2.9
 Updated in the new version of JShell 2.9: